Bahamas struggles to cope with decomposing bodies, emotional trauma after Dorian

 The risk of outbreaks of diarrhea and waterborne diseases is high because drinking water may be contaminated with sewage, according to the Pan American Health Organization, which described the situation for some people on Abaco as “desperate.”

-The United Nations estimated 70,000 people were in immediate need of food, water and shelter on the islands, where looting of liquor stores and supermarkets has been reported.
+The United Nations estimated 70,000 people were in immediate need of food, water and shelter on the islands.
+A Reuters photographer saw widespread looting on Abaco, with people breaking into supermarkets and liquor stores.

 Wendy Hawkes, whose home on Abaco was largely destroyed, described seeing neighbors standing outside their front doors with shotguns to ward off looters.